 Introducing music into your cat’s life can be entertaining, but it is important to play the right music to your cat.
 Cats do not care much for the type of music we like to listen to and instead seem to have specific preferences when it comes to the music they like.

-There was a study published in the journal of Applied Animal Behaviour Science that stated that for cats to enjoy music, it must be species-specific music that meets the same frequency and vibration to sounds that are comforting for cats.
+There was a study published in the Journal of Applied Animal Behaviour Science1 that stated that for cats to enjoy music, it must be species-specific music that meets the same frequency and vibration as sounds that are comforting for cats.

 After these studies, the researchers concluded that the cats showed a “significant preference and interest in” the cat-appropriate music compared to the humans’ songs that they played, to which the cats didn’t respond.
 In the study, they also found that cat-appropriate music evoked better reactions from both younger and older cats rather than middle-aged cats.